mwerner/spigot/README.md

 ##### Options

-If you provide a hash to the key instead of a string, Spigot will look for an options key named `spigot` in the hash provided.
-Those options let you denote additional options for that resource, such as marking the identification in the data received.
+Spigot will look for an options key named `spigot` in the defined map.
+Those options let you configure additional options for that resource, such as denoting the identification in the data received.

     user:
       name: 'full_name'